The Most Popular All-American Review Platform

 • Cost: Good-quality baitcasting reels can be expensive.
 This may not suit casual or beginner anglers.

-• Weigh: Baitcasting reels are heavier in general compared to spinning ones.
+• Weight: Baitcasting reels are heavier in general compared to spinning ones.
 This may cause weariness during intense fishing activities over a long period.

 • Maintenance: Another downside of baitcasting reels is they need cleaning and care.
 Failure to do so may result in compromised performance or damage.